Buying Tips

 +

 A local mechanic can physically inspect the vehicle but cannot access the Japanese auction database.
-Only an auction sheet verification service like JP Sheet retrieves the original auction record from the Japanese auction house database.
-The mechanic's inspection and the auction sheet are complementary, not interchangeable.
+Only a specialist service like JP Sheet retrieves the original record from the Japanese auction house that created it.
+The mechanic's inspection and the auction sheet are complementary, not interchangeable — a mechanic has no way to verify history in Japan.

 What does an auction sheet not cover?